Jacobi Forms of Indefinite Lattice Index: Some Operations

-\begin{proof} Since the map from Corollary \ref{mapMFs} is clearly an isomorphism between the vector spaces of these modular forms, the fact that the map $G\mapsto\tilde{\Phi}_{L,v}^{G}$ is an isomorphism follows directly from Theorem \ref{main}.
+\begin{proof} Since the map $G\mapsto\tilde{G}$ from Corollary \ref{mapMFs} is clearly an isomorphism between the vector spaces of modular forms appearing there, the fact that the map $G\mapsto\tilde{\Phi}_{L,v}^{G}$ is an isomorphism follows directly from Theorem \ref{main}.
 Next, as in the proof of Proposition \ref{pshol}, we can write $(4\pi i\partial_{\tau}-\Delta_{v_{+}}^{h})\tilde{\Phi}_{L,v}^{G}(\tau,\zeta)$ as and the first term again vanishes by Proposition \ref{difeq}.
 Therefore the skew-holomorphicity of $\tilde{\Phi}_{L,v}^{G}$ is equivalent to $\tilde{G}$ being annihilated by $\partial_{\tau}$, i.e., being anti-holomorphic.
-But the definition of $\tilde{G}$ and the growth conditions in Definition \ref{Jacdef} again imply that this is the case if and only if $G$ is weakly holomorphic.
-This proves the proposition. \end{proof} The case of positive definite $L$, with $b_{-}=0$, indeed reproduces the definition from \cite{[H]}, and in case $b_{+}=1$ we obtain the skew-holomorphic Jacobi forms from \cite{[Sk]} and others.
+But the definition of $\tilde{G}$ and the growth conditions in Definition \ref{Jacdef} again imply that this is the case if and only if $G$ is weakly holomorphic, and the restriction on $l$ is again as in Proposition \ref{pshol}.
+This proves the proposition. \end{proof}